Orzens: Education

 In Orzens about 66 or (33.5%) of the population have completed non-mandatory upper secondary education, and 19 or (9.6%) have completed additional higher education (either university or a Fachhochschule).
 Of the 19 who completed tertiary schooling, 78.9% were Swiss men, 15.8% were Swiss women.

 In the 2009/2010 school year there were a total of 17 students in the Orzens school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the political district provided pre-school care for a total of 578 children of which 359 children (62.1%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 9 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 8 students in those schools.

 As of 2000, there were 9 students in Orzens who came from another municipality, while 30 residents attended schools outside the municipality.

+Sport

+Stage three of the 2024 Tour de Suisse Women passed through Orzens on Monday 17th June.